Orange juice: History

-During World War II, American soldiers rejected vitamin C-packed lemon crystals because of their unappetizing taste.
-Thus the government searched for a food that would fulfill the nutritional needs of the soldiers, have a desirable taste, and prevent diseases such as scurvy.
-The federal government and the Florida Department of Citrus worked with a group of scientists to develop a product superior to the canned orange juice available in the 1940s.
-The result was frozen concentrated orange juice; unfortunately, this was not until three years after the war had ended.
+During World War II, American soldiers often rejected the vitamin C-packed lemon-flavored drink powder found in K-rations because of its unappetizing taste.
+Thus, the government searched for a better alternative that would fulfill the nutritional needs of the soldiers and prevent diseases such as scurvy while still having a desirable taste.
+The government and the Florida Department of Citrus worked with a group of scientists to develop a product superior to the canned orange juice available in the 1940s.
+The result was frozen, concentrated orange juice; this was not until three years after the war had ended.

 By 1949, orange juice processing plants in Florida were producing over 10 million gallons of concentrated orange juice.
 Consumers liked concentrated canned orange juice as it was affordable, tasty, convenient, and high in vitamin C. The preparation was simple: empty the container of frozen concentrate into a measured volume of water and stir.
 However, by the 1980s, food scientists developed a fresher-tasting juice known as reconstituted ready-to-serve juice.
 Eventually in the 1990s, "not from concentrate" (NFC) orange juice was developed.
 Orange juice is a common breakfast beverage in the United States.

 Due to the importance of oranges to the economy of Florida, "the juice obtained from mature oranges of the species Citrus sinensis and hybrids thereof" was adopted as the official beverage of Florida in 1967.

 Nutrition

-A cup serving (248 grams or 8 ounces) of fresh orange juice is 88% water and contains 26 grams of carbohydrates (including 21 grams of sugar), two grams of protein, and 0.5 grams each of dietary fiber and fat (table).
+A cup serving (250 millilitres or 8 ounces) of fresh orange juice is 88% water and contains 26 grams of carbohydrates (including 21 grams of sugar), two grams of protein, and 0.5 grams each of dietary fiber and fat (table).
 One cup supplies 112 calories and 149% of the Daily Value (DV) of vitamin C, with moderate amounts (11-19% DV) of potassium, thiamin, and folate (table).

 Because of its citric acid content, orange juice is acidic, with a typical pH of around 3.5.

 As of 2020, consumption of orange juice was under preliminary research for the potential to improve nutrition and affect cardiovascular diseases.